+APPENDIX II

-APPENDIX II.
-1977 - 2003 COMPOSITION OF THE NORTH AMERICAN COMMISSION ON STRATIGRAPHIC NOMENCLATURE
+1977-2021 COMPOSITION OF THE NORTH AMERICAN COMMISSION ON STRATIGRAPHIC NOMENCLATURE

 Each Commissioner is appointed, with few exceptions, to serve a 3-year term (shown by such numerals as 80-82 for 1980-1982) and a few are reappointed.
+At the 2006 Meeting of the Commission, SEPM Society for Sedimentary Geology and the Servicio Géologico Mexicano were added to membership.